-• Installation of a public water system with a redundant or looped water supply for fire protection and system reliability in the event of a large water demand fire.
-The public water system provides 2,500 gallons per minute for 2 hours fire flow with 300-foot spacing between hydrants, a dedicated fire water pipeline system, and appropriate hose connections.

-- Construction according to the latest ignition resistant building codes found in Chapter 7A of the California Building Code, as adopted by City of Santee, and any additional restrictions or requirements adopted locally by the SFD. - Installation of sprinklers in all structures designed by a licensed Fire Protection Engineer or fire sprinkler contractor for each occupancy type.
+- Installation of a public water system with a redundant or looped water supply for fire protection and system reliability in the event of a large water demand fire.
+The public water system provides 2,500 gallons per minute for 3 hours of fire flow for single-family and multi-family residential and 3,500 gallons per minute for 4 hours of fire flow for commercial areas with 300-foot spacing between hydrants, a dedicated fire water pipeline system, and appropriate hose connections. - Construction according to the latest ignition resistant building codes found in Chapter 7A of the California Building Code, as adopted by City of Santee, and any additional restrictions or requirements adopted locally by the SFD. - Installation of sprinklers in all structures designed by a licensed Fire Protection Engineer or fire sprinkler contractor for each occupancy type.
 A private booster pump and secondary power source will be installed for approximately 21 single-family homes in PA 13 where the area experiences residual pressures of less than 40 psi during peak hour demand conditions. - Installation and maintenance of defensible space areas along the southern edge and interior open space areas of 115 feet wide.
 Whereas the Project's FMZs on the northern and eastern edges in areas adjacent to the higher flame length producing native landscapes were extended to 165 feet in width.
-Both FMZs reduce the potential for extreme fire behavior adjacent to developed areas and provide a working area for firefighters to conduct suppression activities. - Installation of travel lanes for on-site access roads and vehicle turnarounds, meeting appropriate loading standards per Specific Plan.
-Roadways are provided 30 to 50 feet of fuel modification on each side of the road. - The site further provides at least 2 routes that lead to at least 3 main arteries for evacuation and if evacuation is not considered the preferred approach, such as during a short-notice evacuation, the Project offers a contingency option of temporarily sheltering on site. - 3.
-Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment
+Both FMZs reduce the potential for extreme fire behavior adjacent to developed areas and provide a working area for firefighters to conduct suppression activities. - Installation of travel lanes for on-site access roads and vehicle turnarounds, meeting appropriate loading standards per Development Plan.
+Roadways are provided 30 to 50 feet of fuel modification on each side of the road. - The site further provides at least 2 routes that lead to at least 3 main roadways for evacuation and if evacuation is not considered the preferred approach, such as during a short-notice evacuation, the Project offers a contingency option of temporarily sheltering on site. - 3.4 Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment availability/will serve form for the Proposed Project (Appendix C).
+The potable water system would consist of transmission and distribution pipes, two storage reservoirs and two pump stations.
+The transmission system would be within road rights-of-way.
+Roads adjacent to wildland areas would have a 50-foot fire buffer on each side.
+Water storage reservoirs and access roadways would be surrounded by a minimum 3foot fuel management zone.
+The potable water storage reservoirs would also serve as emergency water storage facilities.
+Fire hydrants would be spaced along Fanita Parkway, Cuyamaca Street, and Magnolia per SFD design standards Fire hydrant spacing on neighborhood roads will be 300 feet apart.
+Installation and maintenance of the water supply system would not exacerbate wildfire risk.